Whole-House Surge Protector Installation in Webster and the Greater Rochester Area

 It’s a wise decision to be prepared before the next electrical surge hits your home.
-Get a whole home surge protector that will protect not only your power lines, but your cable and telephone lines.
+Our expert electricians can help you select and install a whole-house surge protector that will protect not only your power lines but also your cable and telephone lines.

-- Insurance For Your Electronics Whole – home surge protectors provide inexpensive insurance compared to the cost of replacing all your electronics.
+- Insurance: Whole-home surge protectors can provide a type of inexpensive insurance when compared to the cost of replacing all your electronics.

-- Sales Point Advantage – Differentiate your house from all the other houses on the market with a whole house surge protector.
-It’s an inexpensive way to make your house stand out from the competition.
-This is a great feature for home builders as well.
-This could be the attention to detail the buyer is looking for.
+- Sales advantage: Differentiate your house from all the other houses on the market with a whole-house surge protector.
+It’s an inexpensive way to set your house apart from the competition.
+This is a great feature for home builders as well, offering buyers a unique, stand-out detail.

-Note: To protect yourself from surges that originate within the house, it is a good idea to take extra precaution and continue to use power strip/surge protectors for extra sensitive or expensive devices.
+Note: To protect yourself from surges that originate within the house, it is a good idea to take extra precautions and continue to use power strip/surge protectors for extra sensitive or expensive devices.

 How Do I Safely Use a Surge Protector?

-- Remember that retail surge protectors are for light loads only. (computers, printers, and low amperage equipment and NOT fans, heaters, coffeemakers or other similar devices)
+- Remember that retail surge protectors are for light loads only (like indoor lights, computers, printers, and low-amperage equipment).
+They are NOT for fans, heaters, coffeemakers, or other similar devices.

 - ALL units should be electrical approved or Underwriters Laboratory (UL) approved.

-- In the event of a large surge or spike (lightning strike), the surge protector will have to be replaced.
+- In the event of a large surge or spike (from a lightning strike), the surge protector will have to be replaced.